John D. Imboden: Secession and Civil War

 As the Virginia Secession Convention of 1861 appeared ready to pass the ordinance of secession, ex-Governor Henry Wise called a meeting of several militia commanders, Capt.
 A.M.
 Barbour (former civil superintendent of the Harper's Ferry Arsenal) and Richmond Enquirer editor Nat Tyler, to plan to capture the U.S. Army arsenal at Harpers Ferry.
 Imboden attended, as did Capt.
 John A. Harman of Staunton's infantry militia, as well as cavalry militia captains Turner and Richard Ashby of Fauquier County and Oliver R. Funsten of Clarke County.
 Imboden telegraphed Staunton's militia companies to meet in Staunton at 4p.m. on April 17 for orders.
 The group arranged railroad transportation to Charles Town about 8 miles from the Harpers Ferry arsenal.
 However, Governor John Letcher refused to authorized the action until the secession ordinance passed.
 As soon as it did, A.M.
 Barbour went to Harpers Ferry and publicly informed the workmen.
 Then, the evening after the secession ordinance passed, 360 men started out to capture the arsenal, defended by U.S. Army Lt.
 Roger Jones with 50 soldiers and about 15 volunteers.
 Vastly outnumbered, they attempted to set fire to the buildings and equipment as they retreated north to Carlisle, Pennsylvania.
 Imboden's artillery had set up on the heights above the arsenal, but did not see further action, although Imboden later bragged about converting some of the captured horse carts to caissons.
-Virginia militia Major General Kenton Harper (of Staunton) then secured the towns, and on April 27, Major Stonewall Jackson arrived to organize the militia into regiments.
+Virginia militia Major General Kenton Harper (of Staunton) then secured the towns, and on April 27, Major Thomas J. "Stonewall" Jackson arrived to organize the militia into regiments.

 On July 1, 1861, the Staunton Light Artillery, with its four bronze, 6-pounder guns and 107 officers and men, was formally mustered in the Confederate States Army.
 While commanding his artillery battery at the First Battle of Bull Run, Imboden perforated his left eardrum firing an artillery piece, causing subsequent deafness in that ear.
-He fought with Maj.
-Gen. Thomas J. "Stonewall" Jackson in the Valley Campaign at Cross Keys and Port Republic.
+He fought with Major general Jackson in the Valley Campaign at Cross Keys and Port Republic.
 On September 9, 1862, Imboden left the artillery to recruit a battalion of partisan rangers and was promoted to colonel of the 62nd Virginia Mounted Infantry (1st Partisan Rangers).
 He was promoted to brigadier general on January 28, 1863.

 Upset by the independence movement in West Virginia, the voters of which petitioned to separate from Virginia, Imboden with Brig.
 Gen. William E. "Grumble" Jones led 3,400 partisan rangers into northwestern Virginia.
 The Jones-Imboden Raid destroyed rail track and bridges of the Baltimore and Ohio Railroad, as well as captured thousands of horses and heads of cattle and ruined petroleum fields in the Kanawha Valley.
 The raiders covered 400 mi in 37 days but failed to stop West Virginia's statehood.